AhmedAlkh/work-day-scheduler/README.md

 # work-day-scheduler

 ## Updates
-- local storage
+- pushing to publish

 ## To do
-- persistence
+- submit